Vaccination and Mask Policy for Broadway Shows in NYC - Valid Through June, 2022

-Broadway has been back in business for three months and COVID-19 safety protocols have been keeping thousands of patrons safe eight shows a week.
-Whether you're already in your Broadway groove, or you're just starting to think about visiting for the first time, we're here to give you the most up-to-date information on how to prepare for a night at the theatre.
+Broadway has been back in business since August 2021 and COVID-19 safety protocols have been keeping thousands of patrons safe eight shows a week.
 The rules have remained largely the same since Broadway's grand re-opening, but in light of a few tweaks, here's an easy cheat sheet to put your mind at ease.

 Do I have to figure out a different set of COVID safety procedures for each Broadway theatre?